Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 When new stock Shipment arrives, lab clerks check it in against pending orders, print barcodes labels, capture data such as expiration date, batch and item IDs.
 Vendor supplied labelling scanned in tracked to each individual container.
 Upon reception, the Purchase Order status is transitioned from "Pending" or "Dispatched" to "Received", the appropriate Product Items are created, and therefore, the products stock from the inventory updated.

-Products usually come packed in containers with different number of units, so there should be a way to easily recalculate the number of individual units of product when the lab clerk receives an order.
+Products usually come packed in containers with different number of units, so the system automatically recalculates the number of individual units of product when the lab clerk receives an order.

+If the stock shipment doesn't contain some of the products ordered or some of them are defective, the lab clerk can create a new order with the missing/defective items, print and/or email the supplier.
+The new order will refer to the previous one for tracking purposes.

 **c) Storage management**